GeoEnergyLab-EPFL/PyFrac/README.md

 The code uses the Inside Loop (il) library which requires installation of OpenBLAS.
 See https://github.com/InsideLoop/InsideLoop.
 We ship the il source codes with this release for simplicity.
 Follow the instruction below for your operating system in order to compile the elastic TI code for planar fracture and rectangular mesh.

-#### windows

-   1. Download and install OpenBLAS.
-You can also download binary packages available for windows (preferred).
-   2. Download and install MSYS2.
-   3. Install gcc and cmake for MSYS2 using the following:

-    pacman -S base-devel gcc vim cmake
-   4. In case you have downloaded the binary packages for OpenBLAS, you would have to provide the location of the OpenBLAS libraries.
-You can do that by providing the location in the CmakeLists file.
-   5. Change directory to the TI_Kernel\\build folder in PyFrac.
-Create the executable using cmake by running the following commands one by one:

-    cmake ..
-    make

-   6. Add MSYS2 libraries path (typically C:\\msys64\\usr\\bin) to the windows `PATH` environment variable.

 #### Linux

    1. Install OpenBlas and LAPACK with the following commands: